SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 At this point the app is up and running.
 You can access it at http://single-signon.`YOUR-CLOUDFOUNDRY-APP-DOMAIN`/.

-On the apps menu, click on the `Log in` menu item and you should be redirected to the CloudFoundry login page.
+On the apps menu, click on the `Log in` menu item and you should be redirected to the Cloud Foundry login page.
 Enter dave and Password1!, or whatever name/password you used above, and you should be authenticated and redirected back to the single-signon home page.

 If you try and access the `About` menu item you should see the `About` page as user `dave` is a member of the group that is authorized to access the end point.